pantor/ruckig/README.md

   </a>
 </p>

-Ruckig calculates a time-optimal trajectory given a *target* waypoint with position, velocity, and acceleration, starting from *any* initial state limited by velocity, acceleration, and jerk constraints.
-Robotics.
-Machine control.
+Ruckig calculates a time-optimal trajectory given a *target* waypoint with position, velocity, and acceleration starting from *any* initial state limited by velocity, acceleration, and jerk constraints.
 Ruckig is a more powerful and open-source alternative to the [Reflexxes Type IV](http://reflexxes.ws/) library.
 In fact, Ruckig is a Type V trajectory generator.
-In general, Ruckig allows for instant reactions to unforeseen events.
+For robotics and machining applications, Ruckig allows both (online) instant reactions to unforeseen events as well as (offline) trajectory planning.

 ## Installation

-For normal usage, Ruckig has no dependencies.
-To build Ruckig using CMake, just
+Ruckig has no dependencies for practical usage.
+To build Ruckig using CMake, just run

 ```bash
 mkdir -p build